Gab-Menezes/abseil-build-fail/README.md

 6. g++11 (wsl)

 **How to compile**
-1. Open VS2022 change to the disered target
+1. Open VS2022 change to the desired target

 **Behaviour**